isomerpages/moe-palmviewpri/_palm-view-experience/Aesthetics/Aesthetics.md

 <img src="/images/Framework.png" style="width:90%">

 ### Department Key Thrusts
-1) Talent development for all (ARTs Instructional and Talent Programme- students)
+1) Talent development for all (ARTs Instructional and Talent Programme- students) <br>
-2) Building Capacity and Appreciation (ARTs Experience, Immersion and Exposure- Staff and Students)
+2) Building Capacity and Appreciation (ARTs Experience, Immersion and Exposure- Staff and Students)<br>
-3) ‘Win, Win’ Partnerships and Collaborations
+3) ‘Win, Win’ Partnerships and Collaborations <br>
 4)  Impacting the community, the Nation and beyond (ARTs Citizenry Programme-Students)